 Project goals are the desired outcomes of a project, which can be formulated into broad statements such as “Increase the number of website visitors by 30% by the end of the year” or “Collect 500 sales qualified leads within the next three months”.
 A project can have multiple goals.

-Goals are about WHAT the project needs to achieve.
+Goals are about what the project needs to achieve.
 Objectives, on the other hand, are about HOW these goals can be achieved.
-Each goal can thus have a number of objectives.
+Each goal can thus have several objectives.

 Example: